viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 You can now have some real fun.
 Try driving your rover by keyboard.
 Drive your [robot progammatically](/tutorials/viam-rover/try-viam-sdk/), use a [color detector](/tutorials/viam-rover/try-viam-color-detection/) or a [machine learning detector](/services/vision/#detection) to interact with the environment.
-Check out our [Python SDK documentation](https://python.viam.dev/) (or other SDK in the language of your choice) and start planning how you'll use your sturdy outdoor rover to do real things!
+Check out our [Python SDK documentation](https://python.viam.dev/) (or another SDK in the language of your choice) and start planning how you'll use your sturdy outdoor rover to do real things!

 If you're adding a camera, GPS, planning on using Viam's Navigation Service, or want to attach a solar panel and charge controller - this is all fairly plug and play with Viam and is covered in the [Viam documentation](/).